wrzeczak/viewer/README.md

 `folder_path` is the folder containing all the images; `output_file` is the root HTML file that is created.

 `-c` will create a compressed version of the folder; this is intended to save bandwidth if you are displaying high-resolution images.
-The compressed images are displayed on the root pages[^3], and when the images are clicked, the full-resolution image is loaded.
+The compressed images are displayed on the root pages[^3], and when the images are clicked, the full-resolution image is loaded. **This only works on Linux using imagemagick**.
+(The idea being that your web server is probably running Linux, and you only need to store compressed files on the web server)

 `-t` will indicate to the compiler that the tag pages should be compiled.
 The program will not automatically do this.